-Roseola is most commonly seen in children between 6 months and 3 years of age.
+Roseola is most commonly seen in children between 6 months and three years of age.
 Most children (86%) will have had roseola by the age of 1 year.
 Roseola is rarely seen in adults, as infection during childhood probably confers lifelong immunity to the disease.
 Repeat attacks have been known to occur but are not common.

-Roseola is spread from person to person via saliva of asymptomatic family members.
+Roseola is spread from person to person via the saliva of asymptomatic family members.
 The incubation period for roseola is approximately 9–10 days after exposure.

 In many cases of roseola, the child appears well with few or no signs or symptoms.
 Typical cases are characterised by the following: